Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Foods that lower Cortisol

 Low glycemic index food items can lower cortisol volume in your body.
-It is recommended to take food items such as egg, meat, poultry, fish, and vegetables to lower the cortisol level.
+It is recommended to take food items such as eggs, meat, poultry, fish, and vegetables to lower the cortisol level.
 High glycemic index food containing huge volume of sugar or starch is not good for reducing this hormone level.
 High glycemic index food needs utilization of almost an equivalent mass of animal protein to keep glycemic balance.
 It is better to avoid taking very low calorie diets daily.
 Low calorie dieting is a main stress to the body and it increases cortisol production while declining testosterone.

 Learn more about stress management.